prescod/formula/README.md

     myFunction.ast

-The list of required function names:
+The list of required libraries:

-    myFunction.requirements

-Or an array of the required functions (used to run it):

     myFunction.requires

+The list of precedents:

+    myFunction.precedents